Stephenkofipoku/Sacred_Pathways_Project_1/README.md

 ### Content

-- The content of the website was written by Stephe Opoku
+- The content of the website was written by Stephen Opoku
-- Some additional content for the paragraphs and text sections were written by ChatGPT, an AI language model developed by OpenAI.
+- Some additional content for the paragraphs and text sections were written with the help of ChatGPT, an AI language model developed by OpenAI.
+- ChatGPT was very helpful in editing of my my codes.

 ### Media